 Earlier this year an SEO link SPAMMER paid $15,000 for access to a very popular WordPress plugin with over 200,000 active installs, see my Display Widgets Plugin Review.

-The SEO link SPAMMER added code to the Display Widgets plugin v2.6.* which gave them a backdoor into a WordPress sites database, basically the backdoor was used to create a dynamic Post on the sites with SEO link SPAM to payday loan companies etc…
+The SEO link SPAMMER added malicious code to the Display Widgets plugin v2.6.* which gave them a backdoor into a WordPress sites database, basically the backdoor was used to create a dynamic Post on the websites with SEO link SPAM to payday loan companies etc…

 Unfortunately WordPress has been inept/incompetent in this matter and still haven’t pushed out a forced update to protect the tens of thousands of WordPress users they failed to protect.

 I estimate 50,000 WordPress sites updated to the malicious Display Widgets plugin code before it was finally removed from the WordPress plugin repository in September!!!
 This will cost site owners their SEO rankings as Google finds the hacked sites and downgrades them!
 Every minute counts with cyber security, had WordPress forced out an upgrade on September 8th/9th (I sent them an updated file to use, they didn’t want it!) it would have protected some sites from being compromised.
 I’ve since released a Display Widgets Plugin Security Update and as you can see in the comments users are still being hacked!